 • reflex act of secretion of gastric and pancreatic juice, etc.

-2. Defensive- elimination reactions from damaging and painful irritations
+2. Defensive- reactions to eliminate damaging and painful stimuli

-3. Sexual- reflexes associated with sexual intercourse; this group also includes the so-called parental reflexes associated with the feeding and nursing of the offspring.
+3. Genital- reflexes associated with sexual intercourse; This group also includes the so-called parental reflexes associated with feeding and nursing the offspring.

 4. Stato-kinetic and locomotor- reflex reactions of maintaining a certain position and movement of the body in space.